Hiking at Oil Creek State Park

 Blood Farm Interpretive Trail

-Spend 30 minutes walking a 0.5-mile trail through the 440-acre Blood Farm oil lease.
+Spend 30 minutes walking through the 440-acre Blood Farm oil lease.
 This farm produced more oil than all of the other farms in the oil region in 1861 and 1862.
 Learn about 15 years of frantic drilling, gushing oil, and devastating fires.
 Interpretive signs throughout the trail will guide your tour.

 Petroleum Centre Walking Tour